 - Not too dry, not too oily

 You have normal skin.
 Having normal skin doesn’t mean you don’t need to take care of it, and it certainly doesn’t mean you wont benefit from a mask.
-The beauty of having this skin type is you can use many different types of masks.
-If you’re looking to add a little more glow into your life, or if you’re wanting to tone down the little amount of oil you may have.
+The beauty of having this skin type is you can use many different types of masks, whether you’re looking to add a little more glow into your life, or tone down the little amount of oil you may have.
 For someone with normal skin I recommend this mask:

 Avocado Cocoa & Honey Mask